JCSDA/crtm/README.md

 **Important Note**: If reading this, you're cloning the CRTM development repository.
 The development repository is structured in a way that makes it less user friendly, but more amenable to development and testing.

-**JEDI NOTE** This develop branch is also designed to work directly in a JEDI container or JEDI environment.
-If you're doing JEDI things, you're probably in the right spot.
-However, you can stop reading right now and have a look at the README_JEDI.md file.
+**JEDI NOTE** This is a "non-JEDI" compliant release of REL-2.4.0.  `git tag | grep -i "jedi"` will show the checkout tags for JEDI-compatible releases.

 If you're looking for an older version of CRTM (v2.3.0 or older) you should obtain the appropriate tarball from https://ftp.emc.ncep.noaa.gov/jcsda/CRTM/